apocalyptech/choosable/README.md

 Pages can be deleted with `x`, but note that the app will not allow you to delete the page that you're currently on.

 To list all pages, use `l`.
+This will also print out various statistics about the book that you're editing, like so:

+    Total pages known: 30
+    Canon Pages: 24
+    Ending Pages: 2
+    Intermediate Pages: 6
+    Character Counts:
+      Hamlet: 16 pages
+      Ophelia: 6 pages
+      Other: 7 pages
+      Ryan North: 1 page

 To update the summary of the current page, use `u`.
-Pages have two toggle switches: one for canon, and the other for "ending," intended to be used on all the ending pages.
+Pages have two toggle
+switches: one for canon, and the other for "ending," intended to be used on all the ending pages.
 (Mostly that's just useful for colorization on the graphs - more on that later.)
 You can toggle either of those with `t` and `e` respectively.

+To add or edit "intermediate" pages, use `i` and `o`, though this is a feature you probably don't care about.
+See the section about Pages and Intermediate Pages, below.

 To generate a graphviz dotfile, use `g` (more on that in the next section).